axules/fuzzy-tools/README.md

       )
     ```
 - `options`
+    - `caseInsensitive` is deprecated since v.1.3.0
-    - `caseInsensitive`: Boolean (default: true) - when it is true, then `FZZ` will be matched with `fuzzy`.
-Charcase will be ignored.
+    - `caseSensitive`: Boolean (default: false) - when it is true, then `FZZ` will not be matched with `fuzzy`.
+Char's case will be ignored.
-    - `withScore`: Boolean (default: true) - when it is true, then `score` will be computed for matched strings, else `score` will be 1.
+    - `withScore`: Boolean (default: false) - when it is true, then `score` will be computed for matched strings, else `score` will be 1.
     - `withWrapper`: String or Function (default: false) - when it is true, then result will contains `wrapped`.
-It is needed to render hightlited results.
+It is needed to render highlighted results.
         - *String*: template string, (e.g. `'<b>{?}</b>'`, `{?}` will be replaced by matched word. `fzz` in `fuzzy` => `'<b>f</b>u<b>zz</b>y'`.
         - *Function(word: String): String*, (e.g. `(word) => '<b>'+word+'</b>'`)
     - `withRanges`: Boolean (default: false) - when it is true, then result will contains `ranges`.
 It is array of Object({ begin: Number, end: Number }) with ranges of matched parts.